Jeffrey A. Goldstein: Biography

 Jeffrey A. Goldstein, was born on December 2, 1955.
-He was educated at Vassar College and the London School of Economics, receiving a B.A. in Economics from Vassar in 1977.
+He was educated at Vassar College and the London School of Economics, receiving an A.B. in Economics from Vassar in 1977.
 He then attended graduate school at Yale University, earning an M.A., M.Phil., and a Ph.D. in Economics.

 In 1982, Goldstein taught economics at Princeton University.
 He then worked at the Brookings Institution, focusing his research on international financial policy.
 Goldstein then joined Wolfensohn & Co., working there for fifteen years.
 When Wolfensohn & Co. was purchased by Bankers Trust in 1996, Goldstein stayed on as co-chairman of BT Wolfensohn and as a member of Bankers Trust's management committee.

 In 1999, Goldstein became a managing director of the World Bank.
 He became chief financial officer of the World Bank in 2003, where he was a member of the Management Committee responsible for corporate leadership and strategy.
 Mr. Goldstein also oversaw the Bank's work with its client countries in strengthening financial and capital market systems.
 He helped lead the World Bank's relationship with the G-8 countries.
 He served as the Bank's representative on the Financial Stability Forum and on the IMF's Capital Markets Consultative Group and chaired the Bank's Pension Finance Committee.
 He joined Hellman & Friedman in 2004.

-In July 2009, President Barack Obama nominated Goldstein to be Under Secretary of the Treasury for Domestic Finance and Goldstein has held that office until 2011.
+In July 2009, President Barack Obama nominated Goldstein to be Under Secretary of the Treasury for Domestic Finance and he held that office until 2011.
 In that role, he advised the Secretary on policy issues related to the US banking and financial systems, regulatory reform, financial stability, federal government financing, US housing finance, management of the US Government portfolio of investments in financial institutions and auto companies, fiscal affairs and related economic and financial matters.
 He was also the Chairman of the Deputies of the Financial Stability Oversight Council and served on the board of the Securities Investor Protection Corporation and was the Board Representative to the Pension Benefit Guaranty Corporation.

 In July 2011, Secretary of the Treasury Timothy F. Geithner, awarded Goldstein with the Alexander Hamilton award, the highest honor for a presidential appointee.